Katie holding a pizza box at the Bloom Retreat outdoor garden party.

 I spent my weekends collecting old pieces, painting them, and hiring them out for weddings.

-Each setting came with a little coffee table, and on that table, I’d place a simple floral arrangement.
-I didn’t realise it then, but that’s where the spark began.
+Each setting came with a little coffee table, and on that table, I’d place a simple arrangement of flowers.

 I fell in love with meeting people and seeing how happy those small details made them.